 Intermittent fasting improves life expectancy

 Intermittent fasting can lower insulin load and dramatically improve health.
 By increasing metabolism and decreasing blood glucose levels, lowering insulin levels and giving the body more time to detoxify, intermittent fasting helps to improve your overall health.
-Your cells spend less time metabolising waste and this aids in healthier cells and ultimately a healthier body.
+Your cells spend less time metabolizing waste and this aids in healthier cells and ultimately a healthier body.
 You are, therefore, less likely to suffer from the many chronic diseases which are the main causative factors for a poor health.
 By avoiding these ailments, you are likely to enjoy a longer, healthier life.
 So, go on and adopt intermittent fasting as part of your lifestyle.